Oregon Coast Question Answered: Best Beaches of Depoe Bay

 It all depends on how you define “beach,” really.
 For actual strands there are Lincoln Beach and Gleneden Beach, just a couple miles north of Depoe Bay.
 But stick to the town's rocky basalt ledges and you'll find some of the most interesting, dramatic views around – not to mention hidden spots that are chock full of all sorts of surprises and a nice getaway from crazed crowds.

 Wander north to Lincoln Beach, about two miles, and you get these kind of unusual stretches of sand full of rather large, coarse grains.
-This includes the stunning Fogerty Beach, where some trippy caves sit at the top of the cliffs.
+This includes the stunning Fogarty Beach, where some trippy caves sit at the top of the cliffs.

 From Fishing Rock State Park northward begins Lincoln Beach, eventually morphing into Gleneden Beach about a mile down the road.
-Both have a fair amount of large, coarse grains, though not as much at Fogerty.
+Both have a fair amount of large, coarse grains, though not as much at Fogarty.

 The real fun here is the slightly unusual tide line.
 The beach slopes rather abruptly into where the water meets the sand, which causes the waves to come in fast and hard - actually a bit alarmingly so – and then suddenly fizz out quickly.
 They become immediately tamed and come in softly at the last second, after appearing to roar in fast as if they're gunning for you personally.
 It's awfully engaging.